All Episodes

 They were throwing bombs at the cops for crying out loud.

-Worried about what the world thinks and getting it totally wrong in the process.
+And here's this professor, an Obama sycophant, worried about what the world thinks and getting it totally wrong in the process.

-If we want the character of the United States not to be judged harshly by the global who the hell is the global community?
+If we want the character of the United States not to be judged harshly by the global, who the hell is the global community?

 And what makes them better than us?